Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 When Consequences to the Continuum are being Bandaged, each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to fix the Continuum.
 If it makes narrative sense, other characters may create further advantages to further help the Continuum.
 Roll against Fair \(+2\) difficulty to Bandage a Minor Consequence, Great \(+4\) difficulty to Bandage a Great Consequence, Fantastic \(+6\) difficulty to Bandage a Major Consequence.

 If the Explanation succeeded at deflecting the Attack/Bandaging the Consequence, the Explanation becomes a permanent Aspect of this Continuum.
 Don't forget to write it down on the Continuum's Character Sheet.

+## Crew & Indirection

+There is also a Character Sheet for the Crew and its Indirection.
+Are you a band of merry companions?
+A mercenary company forged in the fire of Mercury?
+Time bank robbers?
+Is your Indirection larger in the inside?
+Well, that's where you turn this all into Aspects and Stunts.

+That's also where the Indirection can gets damaged.

 ## Between adventures